 - If your nest egg is for retirement, then consider an employer-sponsored plan such as a traditional 401(k) or Roth 401(k).
 Your employer may match your contributions – free money! – and you’ll receive valuable tax advantages for saving in the account.

 - If you max out your employer-sponsored plan, you also have an IRA – either the traditional or Roth version.
 An IRA also offers huge tax advantages.

 - If you need the money sooner than retirement age – say for a special purchase – then you can turn to a taxable account.
 You won’t get a tax advantage, but you’ll have complete flexibility with the money.

 - If you’re looking to save for college, a 529 college savings plan can offer tax advantages and other benefits.

+You may have a number of top retirement plans available to you during your career.
 Whichever way you go, make sure that you’re using the account type that makes the most sense for the purposes of your nest egg.